What is the Apprenticeship Levy?

 • Make, stop or pause payments.

 Funds in your levy account can be used to pay for apprenticeship training for staff who work at least 50% of the time in England.
+Levy funds can't be used towards an apprentice's wages.
 When you choose The Learning Foundry as your training provider, we will provide a cost for your tailored training programme and will fully support you to manage your apprenticeship account.

 Levy made simple